subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Research Interests

-My primary research area is low dimensional topological dynamics, especially the theory of nonabelian group actions on the circle.
+My primary research area is low-dimensional topological dynamics, especially the theory of nonabelian group actions on the circle.
 I have also made contributions to the theory of formal languages, with an aim to solve combinatorial group theory problems using topological methods.
 I am broadly interested in geometric group theory, complex dynamics, and big mapping class group related topics as well.

 My papers and preprints are on my [research page](research).